Prasadhadbe/Talking-Interactive-Cookbook/README.md

-# Cookbook Chatbot
+# Talking_Interactive_Cookbook

 ## Overview

-The Recipe Chatbot is a terminal-based application that helps users access and interact with recipes.
+The Talking Interactive Cookbook is a terminal-based application that helps users access and interact with recipes.
 It can fetch recipe details from a given URL and guide users through ingredients and cooking steps.
 Users can also search for additional information on YouTube.

 ## Features